Simn-haxe2/hxop/README.md

 Haxe operator overloading
 =============

 This library enables overloading of unary and binary haxe operators.
-It can be used to allow mathematical operations on complex data structures, or give a whole new meaning to the array access operator [].
+It can be used to allow mathematical operations on complex data structures, or give a whole new meaning to the array access operator [] or the `new` operator.

 Usage
 -------